getify/You-Dont-Know-JS/scope-closures/ch2.md

 In Chapter 1, we explored how scope is determined at code compilation, a model called "lexical scope".

 Before we get to the nuts and bolts of how using lexical scope in our programs, we should make sure we have a good conceptual foundation for how scope works.
-This chapter will illustrate *scope* by listening in on "conversations" inside the JS engine as it processes and executes our programs.
+This chapter will illustrate *scope* with several metaphors.
+The goal here is to *think* about how your program is handled by the JS engine in ways that more closely match how the JS engine actually works.

-## Buckets of Marbles
+## Buckets, and Bubbles, and Marbles...
+Oh My!

 One metaphor I've found effective in understanding scope is sorting colored marbles into buckets of their matching color.